 Fire Hydrant Flow Testing

 WaterOne can provide existing fire hydrant flow and pressure data free of charge.
 Existing flow tests are generally single hydrant tests, which means the static pressure, residual pressure, and flow are all taken on a single hydrant.
 You can request existing hydrant flow and pressure data by emailing email@example.com.
 Be sure to include the address or intersection, elevation (if known), and hydrant number (if known) with your request.

 New hydrant flow and pressure data tests can be scheduled for a fee.
-Tests cannot be scheduled until payment is received and are generally completed within two-business days if weather and scheduling permits.
+Tests cannot be scheduled until payment is received and are generally completed within 5 to 7 business days if weather and scheduling permits.
 To request a new hydrant flow test, fill out the appropriate application below and send it in with payment to the provided address.